 Advice for those thinking about the switch

 The idea of switching systems can be daunting for finance leaders.
-But many CFOs agree the swap is worth it, partly due to NetSuite’s Financials First methodology, in which you’ll master the software’s basic functionalities—like managing customers, orders and items/SKUs—before moving on to more complicated ones like reporting and procurement.
+But many CFOs agree the swap is worth it, partly due to our KES true partner approach, in which you’ll master the software’s basic functionalities—like managing customers, orders and items/SKUs—before moving on to more complicated ones like reporting and procurement.
+Of course, our experienced NetSuite consultants will be with you every step of the way.
+As we like to say at KES, "Solutions for Today.
+Partners for Life."